OliverGebert/BasicPython/Games/Duck/documentation/ecosystemStory.md

 - beach
 - wood

-Every tile can be entered by muiltiple habitants.
+Every tile can be entered by multiple habitants.
 In case more than one habitant enters the tile, following options exist:
-- a carnivor kills the other habitant
+- a carnivore kills the other habitant
-- the strongest habitant pushes the othe habitants to one of the connected tiles.
+- the strongest habitant pushes the other habitants to one of the connected tiles.
 - later: birds might fly away from earth predator

 ## Tiles